Why Undergraduate Research?

 Summer Research Support

 Typically, two students will be awarded Poss-Wroble Fellowships each summer.
 The fellowships pay each student $4000 for 8 weeks of full time work arranged with the assigned faculty mentor in the Mathematics Discipline at St. Norbert College.
 The program ends with dissemination of the fellow’s summer research in early August at the national MathFest meeting.
 The Poss-Wroble Fellows are also required to present their work at the Pi Mu Epsilon Regional Undergraduate Math Conference on the SNC campus in November.
 Eligible students may receive on-campus housing while in the summer research program at no expense to them.
 While participating in the program, students can take on no other gainful employment or enroll in a summer course without the written approval of the faculty research mentor.

 Applications will be made available by an email to all declared math majors and minors mid-March each year.
 Announcements will also be made by instructors in their spring math courses at the time the application becomes available.
-By mid-April, students must complete the Poss-Wroble Summer Undergraduate Research Program in Mathematics application and submit it to Dr. Leiterman.
+By mid-April, students must complete the Poss-Wroble Summer Undergraduate Research Program in Mathematics application found below.
 Students will be notified if they have been selected by email no later than the end of April.
 Those accepted who have been awarded on-campus housing must then fill out the online paperwork for summer housing by the St. Norbert College Department of Residential Life’s deadline.

 Contact any SNC Mathematics professor with questions or to learn more!